bindle03/CodeREDPros2024/README.md

 - Handle the front-end input to make an understandable JSON file in the back-end for further generation.

 # Accomplishments
-- Create a functioning chatbox website with applealing UI
+- Create a functioning chatbox website with appealing UI
 - Manage large flights dataset in order to give an appropriate response.
 - Implement a feature that transfer speech to text input.